troclaux/notes/aws.md

 - dedicated instance: your instance runs on single-tenant hardware
 - dedicated host: your instance runs on a physical server with ec2 instance capacity fully dedicated to your use

+### EBS (Elastic Block Store)

+> provides block-level storage that can be attached to ec2 instances

+- tightly integrated with Amazon EC2
+- block-level storage: refers to a type of data storage where data is saved in fixed-sized chunks called blocks
+  - each block has its own address, and the system (like an operating system or a database) can read/write to these blocks individually

 ## lambda

 > serverless compute service that lets you run code in response to events